jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ---
 ## Pushing changes to the repository

-After making changes, you'll want to share them with other members of your project, so let's push them to the repository.
-Hover over the repositories icon in the sidebar, and click **Git Status**.
-Stage the changes to `app.js`:
+After making that change, you'll want to share it with other members of your project, so let's push it to the repository.
+Click the **Git Repository** icon in the sidebar.
+Stage the change to `app.js` by selecting the checkbox next to it:

 ![Stage Changes][14]

-Commit your changes to the git repository for your project by clicking **COMMIT**, entering a commit message, and finally hitting **Submit**.
+Commit your change to the git repository for your project by entering a commit message, and finally hitting **Commit 1 file(s)**.

 ![Committing changes][15]